Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats/index.md

 To comment on or create discussions and issues, you need to [sign up for a free GitHub account](https://github.com/signup).
 If you prefer to provide feedback privately, you can email [info@opentelecomdata.net](mailto:info@opentelecomdata.net).
 ```

-OFDS data must be published using at least one of the formats described in this section:
+OFDS defines standardised representations of the [logical data model](../data_model.md) in the following data formats:

 ```{eval-rst}
 .. toctree::